philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 var saveBtn = document.querySelector("#modal div:last-child > button:last-child")
 {% endhighlightjs %}

-The above code saves you from having to add a class to the HTML, but it also makes your code very susceptible to markup changes.
-If the designers suddenly decide to put the save button on the left and the cancel button on the right, your code will no longer work.
+This long selector saves you from having to add a class to the HTML, but it also makes your code very susceptible to markup changes.
+If the designers suddenly decide to put the save button on the left and the cancel button on the right, the selector will no longer match.

 A much better approach (using the prefix method mentioned above) would be to just use a class.